open-accelerators/mercury/integrations/README.md

 ### Camel K

   The _camel-k_ directory contains specific Camel k integrations for the different types of use cases and Service Domains as well as dependencies to the corresponding java libraries

-### Mercury Camel

-  The _mercury-camel_ directory is a common library available to all integrations to execute cloud event activities